 In the past, grisly treatments for migraines included drilling holes in the head (trepanning), bloodletting, applying hot irons to the skin and rubbing opium or vinegar on the skull.
 Unsurprisingly, none of these were beneficial treatments.

-While it’s true that little is truly understood about migraines and there is no cure yet, they can be managed.
+While it’s correct that little is truly understood about migraines and there is no cure yet, but they can be managed.
 You can work with your doctor or pharmacist to identify your triggers either individually or in combinations.

 With increased awareness, anti-migraine campaigns can eventually fund further research into migraines, their causes, triggers and prevention.